motu-tool/FetchMGs/README.md

-# FetchMGs 1.3 for Python 3
+# fetchMGs 2.0 for Python 3

-FetchMGs is copyright (c) 2019 Shinichi Sunagawa and Daniel R Mende.
+fetchMGs (1.0 - 1.2) is copyright (c) 2019 Shinichi Sunagawa and Daniel R Mende.

-FetchMGs is released under the GNU General Public Licence v3.
+fetchMGs (1.3) - written by Chris Field

-Please see http://www.gnu.org/licenses/gpl.html and the seperately provided LICENSE file.
+fetchMGs (>=2.0) - written by Hans-Joachim Ruscheweyh

 ## Introduction